 In 2024, 'Caddo' was the most favored cultivar in overall flavor across all three harvests (Tables 10-12).
 'Ouachita' has the second highest rating in overall flavor, whereas 'Osage and 'Ponca' had variable results.
 All cultivars performed similarly in color perception, but 'Caddo' had the highest ratings in appearance in the three sensory evaluations.
 There were no significant differences in sourness across all cultivars, however, significant differences were found for sweetness.
-The panelist rated 'Osage,' as the least sweet cultivar in sensory evaluation I and III.
+The panelist rated 'Osage,' as the least sweet cultivar in in the second and third sensory evaluation.
 On the contrary, 'Ouachita' has the highest rate of sweetness.

 Table 7.
 Sensory attributes of the four blackberry varieties rated by non-trained panelists.
-Blackberries were harvested on June 8^{th} and evaluated on June 9^{th} , 2023.
+Blackberries were harvested on June 8th and evaluated on June 9th, 2023.
 Panelists evaluated each attribute using a 9-point hedonic scale.
 1 = dislike extremely, 9 = like extremely, 5 = neither like nor dislike.
 Means with different letters for each attribute are significantly different ($P \le 0.05$) using Tukey's significant difference test.